 Wednesday Pre-Conference Short Course (4 hours/full day): Pre-conference short courses take place on Wednesday, August 29, and provide diverse opportunities for professional development and offer attendees the chance to connect with scholars from a range of backgrounds.
 They are typically sponsored by APSA Organized Sections and other affiliated organizations.
 Wednesday Pre-Conference Short Courses do not count toward a division or related group’s allocation.
 Associated Roles: Presenter, Chair

 Mini-conference (full day – 8:00 a.m. – 5:30 p.m.): A full day of content devoted to a theme.
 The mini-conference can be in pursuit of a larger cohesive goal than traditional panels provide, such as an edited volume or an omnibus dataset.
 Sessions within the mini-conference might be comprised of other formats in this list.
+When submitting this type of session, you will be asked for a title, a session description, a session agenda, and proposed participants and papers.
+If accepted, a division chair will construct the panel accordingly.
 Associated Roles: Presenter, Chair, Author, Non-presenting Co-author, Discussant

 Author(s) Meet Critics (90 min): Similar as to the regular roundtables, but proposal submitters and Division Chairs are encouraged to think creatively about incorporating works in progress to be published on the roundtable.
 These sessions could begin with a 10 minute presentation of a single paper that presents the next logical step in the research agenda set forth in the book, followed by a panel of critics talking about the book and about the work in progress.
 We also encourage Division Chairs to consider having author panels for articles that have appeared in refereed journals in addition to books.